-(A) The table games supervisor or table games manager shall determine whether a fill is necessary and initiate the request for fill process.
+(B) The controls shall detail the procedures to initiate the request for fill process.
 If a request for fill slip is used, procedures for distribution of the slip shall be included in the internal controls.

-(B) The table games manager or the pit clerk shall enter a request for fill into the computer, including the following information:
+(C) The designated positions shall enter a request for fill into the computer, including the following information:

 (1) The amount by denomination;